Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 The N-Body problem relates to predicting the motions of a group of N objects which each have a gravitational force on each other.
 For any particle `i` in the system, the summation of the gravitational forces from all the other particles results in the acceleration of particle `i`.
 From this acceleration, you can calculate a particle's velocity and its position (`x y z vx vy vz`) in the next timestep.
 Newtonian physics describes the behavior of very large bodies/particles within the universe.
 With certain assumptions, the laws can apply to bodies/particles ranging from astronomical size to a golf ball (and even smaller).

-#### 12,800 Particles simulated on a 400 tile AI Engine accelerator for 300 timesteps
+### 12,800 Particles Simulated on a 400 tile AI Engine Accelerator for 300 timesteps

 ![alt text](Module_07_results/images/animation.gif)

 The colormap simulates the Red Shift effect in astronomy.
 Red particles are farther away in space (`-z` direction).
 Blue particles are closer to you in space (`+z` direction).

 ### Newton's Second Law of Motion

 Newton's Second Law of motion (in mathmatical form) states the force on body (`i`) equals the body's mass times acceleration.

 ![alt text](images/newtons_second_law_eq.PNG)

 ### Gravity Equations - Two Bodies

 When the force on body `i` is caused by its gravitational attraction to body `j`, you can calculate that force using the following gravity equation:

 ![alt text](images/bodys_equation.PNG)